 Darker and Edgier: The Thousand Year Door is definitely darker and edgier than its predecessor.
 Let's start with the opening shot of the prologue looking right at a gallows in the middle of town.
 The aptly named Rogueport is a textbook example of a Wretched Hive, predominantly inhabited by cutthroats and miscreants.
 Many of the areas in the game - notably Twilight Town and its surrounding areas, Riverside Station, the Pit of 100 Trials, and the final dungeon itself - have a creepy atmosphere by any standard, let alone those of the famously family-friendly Mario franchise.
 There is a dark undertone that permeates throughout the entire game, and as the plot begins to unfold, players come to the realization that the ultimate motive of the X-Nauts is far more sinister than anyone could have initially imagined, with potentially world ending repercussions.

 Dark Is Not Evil: There's Twilight Town, and even your own party member, Vivian.
+Also, the black chests and the "demons" within.

 Mario has to sign a contract that Grubba gives Mario to participate in the ring while advising him not to read all of it, and in fact, sign without reading it.
 Some of the lines in the contract include Mario not being able to leave the Glitz Pit until Grubba releases him.
 Oddly enough, Mario can leave Glitzville via blimp after signing the contract without any repercussions.